farandal/excercise/README.md

 * Acceptance criteria:

 1. The page accepts a Product ID on the URL.
-This product must exist. \n
+This product must exist.
-2. If no matching product found, then show a descriptive message to the user. \n
+2. If no matching product found, then show a descriptive message to the user.
-3. If the product does exist, then show the Product Name on the form (read only).\n
+3. If the product does exist, then show the Product Name on the form (read only).
 4. The user can use a form to enter their Email, Rating and Comment.
-They can then click a "Save" button to submit their review. \n
+They can then click a "Save" button to submit their review.
-5. If the review fails validation, the user should see a descriptive message on the page. \n
+5. If the review fails validation, the user should see a descriptive message on the page.
-6. If the save is successful, the user should be redirected back to the View Product List page \n
+6. If the save is successful, the user should be redirected back to the View Product List page
-7. The page should have some basic visual styling. \n
+7. The page should have some basic visual styling.

 * Technical acceptance criteria:

-1. Needs to call the Add Review web service you previously created \n
+1. Needs to call the Add Review web service you previously created
-2. Needs to work in current versions of Chrome and Firefox \n
+2. Needs to work in current versions of Chrome and Firefox
-3. No authentication required \n
+3. No authentication required

 ##Solution Overview: